mblwhoi/drupal_faceted_search/README.txt

 Current status
 **************

-This module is undergoing development and is not ready for production use.
-It executes tons of complex database queries, and very little performance optimizations have been done so far.
+This module is undergoing development.
+It might not be a good idea to use it on a production site.

 The interface still has some rough edges, but should work pretty well.

-Although this code uses some object-oriented programming, an effort was made not to push this too far in order to remain compatible with PHP 4.
+Although this code uses some object-oriented programming, it is still compatible with PHP 4 at the moment.

 Requirements
 ************

 - Drupal 5.x.

+Caution
+*******

+Faceted searches are relatively database-intensive.
+If your server can barely keep up with your traffic, this module will make things worst.
+Make sure to benchmark performance before deploying this module on a busy site.

 Installation